hackle/blogger/src/raw/what-if-my-code-is-deleted.md

 Imagine there is some sort of binding for the "query" to the "handler" to achieve some allegedly good "loose coupling".
 The problem is, one can now accidentally delete the binding, and no warning will be given until code is executed.

 By now you would have seen the pattern - smart late-binding for the sake of "loose coupling" is not always our best friend.
 In fact, anything that is so smart to elude the scrutiny of the compiler kind of defeats the purpose of using a statically checked language, and should be watched out for, if not actively rejected.
 Yes, I do mean it, IoC containers are bad.

+## in summary

+My preference is clear here: use expressions over statements; bind early, not late; use static over dynamic typing when there is a choice; and try to add stronger type constraints whenever possible.

+These are done not just for bias or aesthetics (it is essential, make no mistake), but also for good economics.
+We can get away with writing fewer tests, which is also code and need to be maintained.
+But more deeply, such alternatives are usually better defense against not just accidental code deletion, but also bad code and illegal state.

+After all, unit testing is not the only, let alone the best way to ensure correctness.
+It is a good last resort, albeit a bit heavy-handed, and should be reserved for cases of true complexity.